tjormola/delightful/README.txt

             adwaita-icon-theme-full
    10. If running Debian/Ubuntu system, and planning to use the CPU or Memory widgets, install the dependency for icons
-          + $ apt-get install sensors-applet
+          + $ apt-get install mate-sensors-applet-common
    11. If running Debian/Ubuntu system, and planning to use the IMAP widget, install the dependency packages
           + $ apt-get install lua-socket lua-sec